nandinidusane/Minting-And-Transferring-NFT-Via-Metamask/README.md

 Use MetaMask to complete the transfer process.

 Since it is not hosted yet, I have attached screenshots of the working process for reference.
+Account 1 contains NFT #3 and #4.
+After Transfer From Account 1 To Account 2 Contain NFT #3